fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/the-use-of-other-exchange-models.md

-# The use of other exchange models
+# The Use of Other Exchange Models

 *An information exchange model is designed to enable the sharing of information in a digital format within a specific domain*<sup><a href="#general-guidance/the-use-of-other-exchange-models?id=notes">[note 1]</a></sup> (e.g. AIXM